 (9) Persons holding a special events retail license for on-premises consumption.

+(10) Persons holding a Class I Lounge License incidental to the operation of a Hotel or Motel as defined herein.

-(c) In addition to all other regulations and restrictions, no facility or property located in a B-3 zone shall be authorized for on-premises sale or off-premises sale of alcoholic beverages, except for the following:
+(d) In addition to all other regulations and restrictions, no facility or property located in a B-3 zone shall be authorized for on-premises sale or off-premises sale of alcoholic beverages, except for the following:

 (1) Class I restaurants licensed to sell alcoholic beverages for on-premises consumption;